mariareedstrom/phase-3-sinatra-react-project/README.md

 yourStreet is an application that allows a user to keep track of their neighbors.

 #### Application Features
-User can view and edit their own household
+User can create, read, and update households through API

-User can select and view a neighborhood
+User can read a neighborhood through API

-User can select and view a Household, including its' members and locations
+User can read a Household, including its members and locations through API

-User can add, edit or delete Household Members
+User can create, read, update, or delete Household Members through API

-User can delete or add Homes
+User can create, or delete Locations through API

 ## Requirements
-ruby 3.1.1
+- ruby 3.1.1

-sqlite3 3.28
+- sqlite3 3.28

 ## Get started
-Fork and clone
+1. Fork and clone

-Bundle install
+1. Bundle install

-run bundle exec rake db:migrate db: seed
+1. run bundle exec rake db:migrate db: seed

-run bundle exec rake server
+1. run bundle exec rake server

 If you haven't already, follow directions from the project's [frontend](https://github.com/mariareedstrom/phase-3-project-frontend).